What you need to know about buying house and land packages

 Next, you’ll need to pay the deposit.
 This is held in a trust account and also cannot be accessed by the developer until settlement.

-You’ll need to choose a mortgage broker or solicitor to handle the paperwork involved with your purchase.
+You’ll need to choose a solicitor to handle the paperwork involved with your purchase.
 At this point, you will need to clarify any special terms and conditions of the sale.
 Your lender or mortgage broker will help you with all your mortgage documents.

 After the exchange of contract, you will be asked to sign a transfer of land document.
 The document is then registered with the Land Titles Office / Register of Titles (by the owner or developer) so the property can be transferred into your name.